ashwininepa/sentiment-analysis-for-tweets/README.md

 1. Paste example to test e.g.
 - {"Review": "This are mysteriously bad.
 Unknown everywhere"} or
 - {"Review: "He’s not hated , but also not really likable.
 Just a boring face of the NFL.}

+## Building images and testing
+1. docker-compose.yml serves the purpose to create images for api and message reader services.
+1. To run it, use `docker-compose up --build` this command.
+This will create images for app-service and twitter reader service
+1. Use Postman to test the model and links
+1. Select 'raw' (and on right make sure JSON is selected as that is what is allowed on this api).
+1. Paste example to test e.g.
+- {"Review": "This are mysteriously bad.
+Unknown everywhere"} or
+- {"Review: "He’s not hated , but also not really likable.
+Just a boring face of the NFL.}
+1. Next thing is good to have gcloud credentials or whichever cloud platform you choose.